jackmerrill/maatt.fr/content/ideas.md

     - Looks at both Macs, prebuilts, and custom-builts
     - Based off the usage that you describe
 - Package tracker app/site
-    - Literally everyone I've used is rubbish
+    - Literally every thing I've used is rubbish
     - Support for major world platforms
     - Plugin system for each shipping carrier to make it easy to self-host without racking up costs from mass usage
 - Music search by location